 First Price vs. Second Price Auction Explained

-First-Price vs. Second-Price Auction Explained
+First-Price vs. Second-Price Auction Explained with Ease

+What do you know about auctions and how they work in programmatic advertising?
+Why are they important?
 Well, if you’re not sure of the exact answer, that’s perfectly fine.
-Nearly half of buyers and sellers don’t understand the differences between first-price and second-price auctions.
+Nearly half of buyers and sellers don’t understand the differences.
+Thus let’s find out more about the first-price vs. second-price auction explained.

 Key Terms in This Article